 Classroom Technology – All students have opportunities to use computers in the classroom.
 We have assistive technology available to all students as needed. iPads are also available for use in the classroom in conjunction with a wide array of educational, curriculum-related apps.

 Lunch – Nourishment is essential to learning.
-We encourage students to bring lunches that are healthful, include protein, and are low in sugar.
-Students have (supervised) use of a microwave for a hot meal.
+We encourage students to bring lunches that are healthy, include protein, and are low in sugar.
+Students have access (supervised) to use a microwave for a hot meal.

 Students Requiring More Support – Brighton supports meaningful integration of students with different abilities in the classroom.
 Brighton will consider students who require a higher level of support such as 1:1 or 1:2 teaching assistance.
 Please contact the Principal & Executive Director for information and tuition fees.